mmcgirr/music_workflows/README.md

 ### Open anaconda prompt
 Anaconda is simplest way on windows to use demucs
 * Do everything that follows from within the anaconda prompt venv

+### Use the Demucs GUI instead of anaconda prompt
+GUI is by far the simplest way to do things

 ### CD into root storage folder
 Wherever you keep it (e.g. "D:\music")
 * if you don't have "base folders", make some, e.g.: